tonywaiweb/tinymce-docs/_includes/configuration/auto-focus.md

 ## auto_focus

 Automatically set the focus to an editor instance.
 The value of this option should be an editor instance `id`.
-The editor instance id is the id for the original `textarea` or `div` element that got replaced.
+The editor instance ID is the CSS ID selector for the original `textarea` or `div` element that got replaced.

 **Type:** `String`